noahpieta/scSPORT/README.md

 </p>

 ### Notice
-The Path of files need to change to absolute path according to your local path.
-The author is working to change them to relative path.
+The Paths of files need to change to absolute path according to your local path.
+The author is working to change them to relative paths.

 ## Authors